FAQ: About BMI

-What services does BMI offer?
+What extra services does BMI offer to members?

 BMI is committed to protecting copyright to ensure that its songwriters, composers and music publishers are fairly compensated for the use of their work.
 BMI also values its relationships with those businesses that use music, offering access to the world’s most popular music for hundreds of thousands of licensees throughout the United States.